blukatdevelopment/UnchainedWorldsOld/core_edition/core_rules.md

 If exposed to the elements in an extremely hot or cold environment, an adventurer must succeed a DC 14 constitution saving throw or lose a stamina die.
 This check repeats for each hour spent exposed to the elements.
 An adventurer may avoid these checks by staying in shelter or wearing clothing appropriate to the weather.

 ### Rest
 An adventurer may wish to rest to recover their physical and mental stamina as  well as perform maintenance of their gear.
 A rest takes 8 hours, and can occur once per day.
 Provided an adventurer is not suffering from starvation, exposure to harsh elements(such as ice or desert sun), or dehydration, they may regain one stamina die for each amenity that their rest includes(See amenities table below).
-Adventurers may also expend up to one stamina die for each amenity  during the rest.
-An adventurer may expend a stamina die to roll it, add their constitution bonus, and restore that many hit points.
+Adventurers may also expend one stamina die and roll it, add their CON modifier, and restore that many hit points.
+If you spend a full day doing nothing but resting and light activities such as gathering firewood, cooking, and inscribing runestones, you may rest twice.

 |   Rest amenities    |
 |:--------------------|